kapitanul/kypher/readme.md

 # KYPHER

 My first python cypher.
-Made it less verbose by using a list of pairs.
+Made it less verbose by using a list of pairs imported from a text file.